Château de Prague

 Pros

-• Museums, opera and the Dancing House on foot
+• Museums, the opera, and the Dancing House are within walking distance

 Cons